Star Anise (Illicium verum)

-Star anise’s flavor is distinct, sweet and aniseed-like with a fresh, pleasing aftertaste.
+Star anise’s flavour is distinct, sweet and aniseed-like with a fresh, pleasing aftertaste.

 True to its name, star anise has a fennel and liquorice-like aroma.

 Star anise has been used throughout Chinese history for its culinary and medicinal properties.
 The Japanese used to burn the aromatic bark of the tree for incense.
-Star anise started being used in Europe from 17th century to flavor syrups, cordials and preserves and is still used in western countries today to flavor drinks, chewing gum and confectionery.
+Star anise started being used in Europe from 17th century to flavour syrups, cordials and preserves and is still used in western countries today to flavour drinks, chewing gum and confectionery.